occivink/mpv-scripts/README.md

 E script-message-to encode set-timestamp encode_slice
 ```

+# seek-to.lua

+Seek to an absolute position in the current video by typing its timestamp.

+Toggle with whatever binding you chose.
+Move the current cursor position with <kbd>←</kbd> and <kbd>→</kbd>,  Change the number currently selected with the number keys (duh).
+Press <kbd>Enter</kbd> to seek to the entered position.
+Holds an internal history for timestamps that have been previously navigated, accessible with <kbd>↑</kbd> and <kbd>↓</kbd>.

+# blacklist-extensions.lua

+Automatically remove playlist entries whose extension match a black/whitelist.
+Useful when opening directories with mpv.
+Both lists can be defined in `lua-settings/blacklist_extensions.conf` as comma-separated lists of extensions.
+The whitelist has precedence over the blacklist.

 # blur-edges.lua

 Fills the black bars on the side of a video with a blurred copy of the edges of the video.